This activity is supported by:

 To apply, candidates must submit:

-- Application form – that includes your motivation letter, the proposed programme of your study visit and contact details of protected areas you want to visit
+- Online application form– that includes your Curriculum vitae, your motivation letter, the proposed programme of your study visit, and contact details of protected areas you want to visit

-After the trip, the scholars are expected to present the Federation their findings within a report and a short film.
+After the trip, the scholars are expected to present the Federation their findings in a report and a short film.
 These reports are made available to EUROPARC members, as they are full of interesting facts on observation and solutions to common Protected Area management issues.
+Here’s some inspiration from Agné and Tymur!